-ING is not only the largest online bank in the whole of Europe, but also one of the biggest employers of IT professionals in the Netherlands.
-We are in the midst of a revolutionary transformation from a traditional bank info an IT company with a banking licence.
+IT is the beating heart if ING.
+It touches every aspect of the bank and forms the basis for many of our innovations.
+As a result, you will learn about lots of those aspects and parts of the bank as an IT trainee.
+We are the midst of a revolutionary transformation from a traditional bank into an IT company with a banking licence.
 We’re leading the way in terms of mobile applications based on various operating systems.
 The large majority of our customer contact takes place online.
-ING has over 5.6 million online banking customers.
-Every day, around 1.2 million customers log in to ‘Mijn ING’ and approximately 145,000 transactions are performed.
-There are currently 2.6 million users of the ING mobile banking app, and between them they generate 2.2 million unique login sessions via the app every day.
+Every day, millions of customers use the ING mobile banking app and numerous transactions are performed.

 Today’s IT decisions influence how our company will look in five years’ time.
 That’s why we invest not only in things like DBaaS, APIs and cloud solutions, but also innovative fintech initiatives and other start-ups.
 We implement the very best IT solutions and develop our own software.
 We do much of our work in line with the continuous delivery method and in DevOps teams.
 We are working on very complex material in a global world, which makes working in IT at ING even more challenging and exciting.

 The IT traineeship: use your talents to the fullest